lamnhan066/passcode_biometric_auth/README.md

     content: 'Input Passcode',
     incorrectText:
-        'This passcode is incorrect (max: @{counter}/@{maxRetries} times)\n' 'You\'ll be locked in @{retryInSecond}s when the max number of retries is reached',
+        'This passcode is incorrect (max: @{counter}/@{maxRetries} times)\n' 'You\'ll be locked in @{retryInSecond}s when the max number of retries is exceeded',
     forgotButtonText: 'Forgot your passcode?',
     useBiometricCheckboxText: 'Use biometric authentication',
     maxRetries: 5,
-    maxRetriesReachedText:
+    maxRetriesExceededText:
-        'Maximum number of retries is reached\nPlease try again in @{second}s',
+        'Maximum number of retries is exceeded\nPlease try again in @{second}s',
     biometricReason: 'Please authenticate to use this feature', ),
   createConfig: const CreateConfig(